imohitmayank/a_lazy_data_science_guide/natural_language_processing/BERT.md

 ### BERT output for sentence level inference

 - BERT provides `pooler_output` and `last_hidden_state` as two potential "_representations_" for sentence level inference.
-- `pooler_output` is also known as `[CLS]` token, is the embedding of this special token.
+- `pooler_output` is the embedding of the `[CLS]` special token.
 In many cases it is considered as a valid representation of the complete sentence.

 ```{code-block} python
 ---